-A voluntary program that compensates the landowner for good stewardship.
+Voluntary program that compensates the landowner for good stewardship

-CREP pays landowners to establish buffers of native trees and shrubs along fish bearing streams and rivers.
-CREP is a voluntary program to establish forested buffers along streams where riparian habitat is a significant limiting factor for salmonids.
-In addition to providing fish and wildlife habitat, buffers of native vegetation help protect water quality, stabilize stream banks, reduce erosion, create shade that lowers water temperature and provide attractive borders for privacy and protection.
+CREP is a voluntary program that pays landowners to establish forested buffers along streams where riparian habitat is a significant limiting factor for salmon.
+In addition to providing fish and wildlife habitat, buffers of native vegetation help protect water quality, stabilize stream banks, reduce erosion, lower water temperatures, and provide attractive borders for privacy and protection.

-Land enrolled in CREP is removed from production and grazing under 10 to 15-year rental contracts.
+Land enrolled in CREP is removed from production and grazing under a 10 to 15 year rental contracts.
 In return, landowners receive annual rental payments and a signing bonus.
-Landowners are reimbursed for 100% of the eligible costs for buffer establishment and maintenance.
-In addition, landowners may be reimbursed for fencing, livestock watering facilities, and, in the case of small streams, livestock crossings.
+Landowners are reimbursed for 100% of the eligible costs for buffer establishment and maintenance and may be reimbursed for fencing, livestock watering facilities, and, in the case of small streams, livestock crossings.

 Buffer design is flexible, not a one size fits all buffer.

 CREP recognizes site variability.
-The buffer boundary can be moved toward or away from the stream at different locations to meet landowner needs, as long as the average meets the buffer standard.
+The buffer boundary can be moved toward or away from the stream at different locations to meet landowner needs if the average distance meets the buffer standard.
 Landowners can enroll all or a portion of the eligible streams on their land.
 They can enroll one or both sides of the stream.
-The width of the buffer next to the stream or river may vary from 35 to 180 feet.
+The width of the buffer next to the stream or river may vary from 50 to 180 feet.